List of MPs standing down at General Election

 Conservative MPs account for the majority of members not seeking re-election.

-Here is a list of the 129 MPs who have announced they are standing down ahead of the General Election on July 4, as of 2pm on May 28.
+Here is a list of the 131 MPs who have so far announced they are standing down ahead of the General Election on July 4.

 It includes 77 Conservative MPs, which is the highest number in modern political history, surpassing the previous post-war record of 72 Tories who stood down ahead of the 1997 election.